freenas/docker-images/kodi-server/README.md

 * Web access every time , or use with some tools like [htpc-manager](http://htpc.io/)
 * Trigger library scan When you want or from sickbeard/sickrage/couchpotato/...

-Docker is used to compile and run the latest headless version of KODI on ubuntu LTS
+Docker is used to compile and run the latest headless version of KODI Jarvis on Arch Linux.

 In order to use this you need to drop a preconfigured profile into the mapped directory, make sure to enable the webUI and set the port to 8089!